Nexus-Planet/nexus/README.md

-# The backend for nexus planet consisting of multiple microservices
+# The backend for nexus planet

 ## Requirements